agenteo/agenteo.github.com/source/_drafts/management-by-fear.md

 ### say things in front of the entire team not behind closed doors

-Sometime Seamus would not answer your question in front of the team instead you were politely invited to go in a room alone with him so he could attack you or ask you to be on his side.
-In private he was saying he wanted us to ask questions but his reaction was giving away his discomfort.
-After being in such a situation with another developer--let's call him Luke--I walked out with him for coffee but I was unsure how much to bring up.
-As soon as I started talking about Seamus management style he said "I know exactly what you mean" and started unburdening.
+Sometime Seamus would not answer your question in front of the team instead you were politely invited to go in a room alone with him so he could attack you or ask you to support him.
+After being in such a situation with another developer--let's call him Luke--I walked out with him for coffee but I was **unsure how much to bring up**.
+As soon as I started talking about Seamus management style he said "*I know exactly what you mean*" and started unburdening.
 I felt relieved I could talk about a subject that everyone else was scared to talk about.
-I wasn't alone anymore, Luke worked with Seamus for three months before I joined and his patience was running out, he didn't tell me at the time but he already contacted human resources.
+I wasn't alone anymore, Luke worked with Seamus for three months before I joined and his patience was running out, he didn't tell me at the time but he already reported him with human resources.

-*Personal conversations require one-on-one private meeting but you need to be able to constructively argue and confront your ideas in front of the entire team*.
+*Personal conversations require private meeting but you need to be able to constructively argue and confront your ideas in front of the entire team*.

 ## PILLAR III

 ### do not be afraid of what you don't know

-The feeling I had was the company technical level was average and Seamus with an above average technical level was getting away with a mix of buzzwords and rhetoric because nobody knew what he was talking about and nobody would dare to ask in fear of sounding stupid.
+The feeling I had was the company technical level was average and Seamus with an above average technical level was getting away with a mix of buzzwords and rhetoric because nobody knew what he was talking about and nobody would dare to ask in fear of sounding ignorant.

 *Being upfront about what you don't know is a great attitude and it ensures everybody is on the same page.
 You should always receive polite answers.*